anagha-google/cloud-composer-setup-foundations/README.md

 ### Module 2: Public Cloud Composer 2 cluster setup

-This module includes the below sub-modules, is standalone and is available in a separate [repo](https://github.com/anagha-google/composer2-basic-orchestration).<br>
-This setup is recommended for kicking tires, simple demps, but is **not a secure setup**.
-It is recommended that you run through this module if you are new to Clooud Composer 2 and its provisioning, new to authoring, deploying DAGs, and triggering DAG execution in a event driven fashion. <br>
+This module includes the below sub-modules, is standalone and is available in a separate [repo](https://github.com/anagha-google/composer2-basic-orchestration).
+This setup is recommended for kicking tires, simple demos, but is **not a secure setup**.
+It is recommended that you run through this module if you are new to Cloud Composer 2 and its provisioning, new to authoring, deploying DAGs, and triggering DAG execution in a event driven fashion. <br>

-If you need to start with a secure Cloud Composer 2 cluster, skip to module 3, below.
+If you need to start with a secure Cloud Composer 2 setup, jump to module 3, below.
 The same DAGs in module 1, are used across modules.

 | # | Sub-Modules |
 | -- | :--- |